 Communication 1 2 3 4 1.
-Student explains the procedure to the patient in a concise manner and communicates/responds to patients in a polite and respectful manner.
-2. Communicates with physicians in a polite and respectful manner.
+Student explains the procedure to the patient in a concise manner and 1 2 3 4 communicates/responds to patients in a polite and respectful manner.
+4 2.
+Communicates with physicians in a polite and respectful manner.
 1 2 3 4 3.
 Communicates effectively with staff in a polite and respectful manner.
 1 2 3 4 4.
 Communicates and responds to patients in a polite and respectful 1 2 3 4 manner.
 5. Student demonstrates a desire for success and accepts constructive 1 2 3 4 feedback.
 Patient Care 1.
 Student demonstrates complete patient care skills.
-1 2 3 1.
-Student demonstrates complete patient care skins.
-1 2 5 2.
+1 2 3 2.
 Student is cognizant of patient comfort and responds to patient 1 2 3 requests in a timely basis.
 3. Student maintains a clean area and follows guidelines for standard 1 2 3 precautions.
 Equipment Operation 1.
 Student is able to manipulate tubes/tables in all rooms in an efficient 1 2 3 manner.
 2. Student demonstrates knowledge of various machine functions 1 2 3 (radiographic).
 Radiation Protection 1.
 Student uses gonadal shielding when appropriate.
 1 2 3 2.
-Student inquires about possible pregnancy when patient is within 1 2 3 child bearing age. - - 3.
-Student uses collimation when possible.
+Student inquires about possible pregnancy when patient is within 1 2 3 childbearing age.
+3. Student uses collimation when possible.
 1 2 3

 4. Student provides/wears protective lead apparel when appropriate.
 1 2 3 Patient Positioning 1.
 Student is able to properly position patients for routine exams.
 1 2 3 2.
 Student is able to assess when patient's condition will necessitate an 1 2 3 adjustment from routine guidelines (Scoliosis, etc.).
-3. Student uses appropriate props such as sponges, sandbags, etc. to 1 2 3 maintain patient position.
+3. Student uses appropriate props such as sponges, sandbags, etc. to 2 3 maintain patient position.
 4. Student demonstrates confidence in his/her clinical abilities.
 1 2 3